petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

 ---
 # Configuring Workflows and Notifications

-During channel configuration, you can enable workflows so that all orders go through at least one step of approval before they're placed.
+During channel configuration, you can enable workflows so that all orders go through at least one step of approval before they’re placed.
 Delectable Bonsai’s B2B site employs a buyer order approval workflow using the out-of-the-box single approver workflow.
 This ensures that all orders placed by buyers are approved by their order managers.
 To enable this,

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* → *Channels*.